geotrip/AtollIslandsInGEE/README.md

 ### NDSV
-Using the [normalised difference spectral vector (NDSV) approach](https://ieeexplore.ieee.org/document/6587128/) improved classification perfomance in this study.
+Using the [normalised difference spectral vector (NDSV) approach](https://ieeexplore.ieee.org/document/6587128/) improved classification performance in this study.
 This involves producing a pseudo multispectral image from all possible unique band ratios.
 Here this includes all the 30 m resolution B, G, R, NIR, SWIR1 and SWIR2 bands, resulting in 15 band ratios.
-Band ratioing is a common practice within remote sensing, used to remove the radiometric influence of topography, or to provide a single value for quantiative analysis (e.g. NDVI).
+Band ratioing is a common practice within remote sensing, used to remove the radiometric influence of topography, or to provide a single value for quantitative analysis (e.g. NDVI).
 Note the implementation below renames the Landsat 8 bands to make blue B1, rather than coastal-aerosol.
 The Landsat 7 implementation also renames the bands, allowing the NDSV images produced using both sensors to be directly compared.
 Bands may be renamed using the .select() function: two lists of the same length are required as an argument, the first containing the bands you wish to select and the second the new band labels (in order).

 ```javascript
 var toNDSVLS8 = function(image){